-- The approved and adopted Plan will be posted on the City's website. - The annual meeting of the LHMC to review the implementation of the Plan will be posted and advertised as a public meeting as per City guidelines.
+- The approved and adopted Plan will be posted on the City's website. - The annual meeting of the LHMC to review the implementation of the Plan will be open to the public as required by the State, and posted and advertised as a public meeting as per City guidelines. - The LHMC will include the public in the preparation of the 5-year update using the same public participation process as in the development of this Plan update.